 Sometimes, lacking facts and operations and also lacking the time to acquire them, developers intentionally or accidentally revise the goal to one that is within reach of their current knowledge set.

 After all, if we’re right, we will save a lot of time (the “good intention” which paves many diabolical paths).

 If we’re wrong, then it turns into a requirements interpretation argument between development and testing, or between the development org and its customers.

-or we can muddle through with what we have.
+We can either learn what we need to learn, or we can muddle through with what we have.

 Learning is Essential

 Development team members are often asked do work that they don’t fully understand using skills that they do not yet possess.

 Projects often slip their dates and code quality often declines when policies and reward structures allow for neither pooling nor or solo acquisition of knowledge.